Rednexie/discord-template/setup.md

 ```sh
 node .
 ```
+- Wait for the bot to log in, after a second or so it should be successfully running.
 - In case of errors, create an [issue](https://github.com/Rednexie/discord-template/issues).
 # Download as Zip (Recommended for Windows Systems)
 - Make sure you have [nodejs](https://nodejs.org) installed on your device.